wonsunahn/Capstone_Fall2019/_deliverables/FinalReport.md

 ## DETAILS

 The final paper should describe what you did for the capstone, and how you did it.
-This will obviously vary dramatically based on if you did a research project, a Project Studio project, an internship, etc.  Thus, it is difficult to give a broad-enough description of what is required for all of these.
+This will obviously vary dramatically based on if you did a research project or an internship.
+Thus, it is difficult to give a broad-enough description of what is required for all of these.
 Consider the following as a list of possible topics to discuss, not as a checklist.

 1. What programming language did you use?
 Why?
 2. Were there things about the choice of language you liked?
 Disliked?